 Nursing theories are something you learn in nursing school.
 But don’t just glaze over this part.
-Understanding these theories and the theorists that created them can impact your job as a nurse.
+Understanding these theories and the nurse theorists that created them can greatly impact your nursing job.

 What Are Nursing Theories?

 Nursing theories are basically a philosophy or a way of looking at the nursing profession.
-There have been hundreds of authors and nursing pioneers that have helped to construct how we view nursing today.
-Some of the theories help us understand how to communicate with patients, how to care for them, and how to encourage healing.
+There have been hundreds of authors and nursing pioneers who have helped to construct how we view nursing today.
+Some of the theories help us understand how to communicate with patients, care for them, and encourage healing.

-According to a paper published by the University Hospital Wales, a nursing theory “helps nurses to understand their purpose and role in the healthcare setting.”
+A paper published by the University Hospital Wales states that a nursing theory “helps nurses to understand their purpose and role in the healthcare setting.”

-While there are enough nursing theories out there to fill a book, I picked out the 7 most applicable and useful nursing theories.
-These are ones that nurses still use today.
+While there are enough nursing theories out there to fill a book, I picked out the 12 most applicable and useful nursing theories.
+These are some of the main ones that nurses still use today.
 Learning about them could give you a clearer view of your job as a nurse and help you discover new motivation and purpose.

 Read through these theories and ask yourself how they can apply to your job and help you become a better nurse.

-Florence Nightengale created this theory back in 1859.
+Florence Nightingale created this theory back in 1859.
 It states the extreme importance and influence of the environment in the health and healing of patients.

 Following this method means you try to make the patient’s room a place of healing.
-It also means keeping it clean, making sure they are eating right, helping them have access to plenty of light and fresh air.
+It also means keeping it clean, ensuring they are eating right, and helping them have access to plenty of light and fresh air.
 It also means the patient has a voice and a say in all of this.
-Listen to them and help them understand why you are administering care the way you are.
+Listen to them and help them understand why you administer care the way you do.

 According to the Nursing Theory website, it is comprised of four parts.